-After several repeats of similarly unhelpful attempts to find medical care without answers, I found myself shelling out my part-time college student wages to the world of home remedies and supplements, which led to hundreds of dollars of credit card debt.
+After several repeats of similarly unhelpful attempts to find medical care without answers, I found myself shelling out my part-time college student wages to the world of home remedies, diets and supplements, which led to hundreds of dollars of credit card debt.

 Finding Compassionate Care For Chronic Pelvic Pain

 Dozens of bladder infections and one kidney infection later, I was at year 7 of chronic urinary dysfunction.
 My bladder secretly had a stranglehold on my life, though I worked hard to appear functional and healthy.

 “I decided to try again and see a urologist, who for the very first time let me know I am not alone in my experience.
 She made me feel heard at a doctor’s office for the very first time.”

 She put me on a year of prophylactic trimethoprim to see if this was a chronic infection, and it helped.
 I had a full year without a single UTI!
 The daily bladder pain didn’t go away, but it hurt less.

 At the end of that antibiotic year, I got another UTI shortly after stopping antibiotic treatment and was back to where I started.
 My urologist did a cystoscopy and saw a patch of mild bladder irritation in my bladder lining.
 She told me about interstitial cystitis, and said that’s what I probably have.